 Keep Separate Bank Accounts for Separate Properties

-If you are juggling two or three separate properties, keeping separate accounts for each one will largely improve your accounting experience come tax time.
+If you are juggling two or three separate properties, keeping separate accounts for each one will largely improve your rental property accounting experience come tax time.
 Instead of having to remember which expense was for which property, or whether an expense was business or personal, all you will have to remember is to pay expenses and deposit funds into the correct bank accounts (by the way, this counts for personal accounts as well…never, ever, mix business expenses with personal ones.
 Better yet, never mix business and personal in general.)
 If maintained well, this ensures that the end of the year involves nothing more than downloading the transactions to a spreadsheet, and creating a profit and loss statement.
 Far, far easier than trying to delve into the records of yester-year and see which one belongs where.